 This is an example of an event binding, and it tells Angular to invoke a component method called addItem, using the value property of the input element as the method argument.
-Listing 2-16 implements the addItem method in the component.
+Listing 2-22 adds the addItem method to the component.

-■ Tip Don't worry about telling the bindings apart at the moment.
+■ Tip Don't worry about telling the bindings apart for now.
 I explain the different types of binding that Angular supports in Part 2 and the meaning of the different types of brackets or parentheses that each requires.
 They are not as complicated as they first appear, especially once you have seen how they fit into the rest of the Angular framework.

-Listing 2-16.
+Listing 2-22.
 Adding a Method in the app.component.ts File in the src/app Folder